doppl3r/boxel-3d-support/README.md

 ![Boxel 3D Support](docs/images/Boxel3DSupportBanner.png)
-Boxel 3D Support is an open source project for the community to submit issues or find documentation for the Modding API
+# Boxel 3D Support is an open source project for the community to submit issues or find documentation.